Open post

 Do I need to use a moisturiser and if so, which one?

 Yes, using a good quality organic oil is really important for face Yoga exercises.
-The oil will help with the glide on some of the movement and it will stop the fingers dragging at the skin, especially on areas of the skin that are sensitive and thin, like around the eyes and neck area.
+The oil will help with the glide on some of the movement and it will stop the fingers dragging at the skin, especially on areas of the skin that are sensitive and thin, like around the eyes and neck.
 Also, these oils don’t get absorbed into the skin straight away, which is what normal facial moisturises tend to do.

-Can I do FaceYogology everyday and how long will it take for me to see results?
+Can I do face yoga everyday and how long will it take for me to see results?
+Face yoga, Zena releasing tension in her neck muscles

-Results from face Yoga will vary from person to person.
+Results from face yoga will vary from person to person.
 There are many factors that play a part in how quickly you will see results, like overall stress levels, diet, lifestyle and age.
 The most important advice is to try to do a little everyday for best and quickest results.

 With daily practice, you will begin to see and feel a notable difference within 10 days.
 Most students see some changes within a month.